Supervisor/superlance/docs/httpok.rst

    which are failing their healthchecks.
 Grace period is counted since the last time program was (re)started.

+.. cmdoption:: -o specify the grace count to ignore a number of errors before
+         restarting programs which are failing their healthchecks.
+Grace count is counted since the last time program was (re)started and is checked before program restart counter (-n option).
+Default is 0.

 .. cmdoption:: URL

    The URL to which to issue a GET request.